What is the difference between an Account Manager vs Account Executive?

 As the initial point of contact for clients, Account Executives set the bar for the entire relationship (and frequently serve as the face of the company.)

-Account Managers are then responsible for making sure that the impression existing clients’ have of the company is positive, friendly, and professional.
+Account Managers are then responsible for ensuring the impression existing clients’ have of the company is positive, friendly, and professional.

 Do You Need An Account Manager or Account Executive?